inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 **For those having issues with results not saving**

-If you have upgraded from a version 2.x.x and the results are not saving, please follow these instructions.
+If you have upgraded from a version 1.x.x and nothing appears to be saving, please follow these instructions.

 1. Make sure you have the latest version of the plugin
 1. Deactivate plugin